radx64/rust-experiments/QUICKNOTES.md

 ## Strings
   `str` - basic string slice type to which String is convertible

+  `"\` - backslash after openiong double quote tells Rust not to put a newline character at the begining

 ## Mutable and immutable references
   You can't have both mutable an immutable references (borrows) at the same time